 Tannis grew up in Montreal, Quebec and moved to Vancouver, BC to connect with family origins.
 She studied Fine Art at Dawson College and Concordia University in Montreal and Fine and Applied Arts at the Ontario College of Art in Toronto.
 She worked as an advertising art director/graphic designer for years and now focuses on her fine art.

-She leads painting workshops in her personal teaching studio & on plein air adventures throughout BC and internationally.
+She leads painting workshops in her personal teaching studio & on plein air adventures both in BC and internationally (notably Spain & Mexico).
 A respected teacher & mentor, Sheree’s enthusiastic energy brings inspiration to all who come to work with her.

-Her new series of paintings, about an important form of communication; telling stories, is entitled Avian Fables.
-In the paintings scale is often arbitrary and non-perspective and the difference between the characters depicted as birds and humans allude to different time lines or planes of existence.
-In these places she explores stories in the surreal bodies of land and water found on shorelines, while aided by avian guides, the harbingers of seasonal and environmental changes.
+Keenan’s new paintings and large murals continue her in-depth exploration on the theme of Avian Fables where in collage or paint she envisions surreal imaginary stories.
+Scale is often arbitrary and non-perspective and the difference between the characters depicted as birds and humans are fanciful.
+Keenan explores engaging stories in the surreal bodies of land and water found on the shoreline while aided by avian guides, the harbingers of seasonal and environmental changes.

-Vancouver artist Carol McQuaid loves the contemplation involved in capturing a scene.
-She works on location, carrying her watercolour sketchbook journals on her travels around Vancouver and her frequent travel adventures further afield.
-Author of the book "On Keeping A Sketchbook Journal", she is a huge proponent of sketching as a way to wake up and really see the world around us.
+Painter/Printmaker/Art Podcaster Carol McQuaid loves the contemplation involved in capturing a scene.
+She works on location, carrying her watercolor sketchbook journals on her travels wherever she goes.
+She is the author of “On Keeping a Watercolour Sketchbook Journal“ and is a huge proponent of sketching as a way to wake up and really see the world around us.

-Carol is a Signature Member of the Federation of Canadian Artists, with her "Rooftops of Montmartre" linocut/watercolour winning first place in their 2015 Landscape Show.
-She's a self-professed Artist in Residence junkie, and part of the Vancouver Collective "13 Feet Off The Ground".
-Sign up for her newsletter for updates on her latest adventures.
+Carol is a Signature Member of the Federation of Canadian Artists, with her “Rooftops of Montmartre” linocut/watercolor winning first place in their 2015 Landscape Show.
+She’s a self-professed artist in residence junkie, Spending a good portion of each year traveling, teaching and creating art in interesting locations all over the world.

 Lori Popadiuk spent her childhood in Vancouver trolling the alleys with her Granddad looking for cast-off materials to make cool things with.
 Her creative path began at this early age and eventually led her to study fine art and interior design at Kwantlen Polytechnic University and the British Columbia Institute of Technology.
 By uniting the two crafts she gained wide recognition within the design world, mainly for her body of work Birch.